…the web site that tells you everything you NEVER really wanted to know about the politics of USA health care but were afraid to ask…

 who we are…

-Jeanne Scott has been one of the nation’s leading health care lobbyists with more than 35 years “inside-the-beltway” — working both within and without the government, directing the Washington DC office for the Catholic Healthcare Association (CHAUSA) and serving during the first Reagan administration as senior counsel in the Office of the General Counsel, for the Health Care Financing Administration (HCFA), the friendly folks that brought you DRGs and physician prospective payment under Medicare.
+Jeanne Scott Matthews has been one of the nation’s leading health care lobbyists having spent almost 40 years “inside-the-beltway” — working both within and without the government, directing the Washington DC office for the Catholic Healthcare Association (CHAUSA) and serving during the first Reagan administration as senior counsel in the Office of the General Counsel, for the Health Care Financing Administration (HCFA), the friendly folks that brought you DRGs and physician prospective payment under Medicare.
 Leaving office at the end of President Reagan’s first term in December 1984, she noted the piles of “paper” she had generated for the nation’s health care system, literally boxes and boxes duplicated in 5,500 hospitals, 55,000 pharmacies, and 650,000 physician offices.
 An Epiphany!
 She was personally responsible for having deforested vast acres of land for this paper now plastering the health care industry.
-Reformed, since then she has tried to atone herself by working for change in the way the way information is processed in health care — trying to save at least some of the estimated 18–25% of health care spending that is “administrative overhead” — perhaps as much as $500 BILLION in 2008 alone.
-She was instrumental in founding the Association for Electronic Health Care Transactions (AFEHCT), served on the Board and Executive Committee of the Workgroup on EDI in Health Care (WEDI), and helped draft the original “Bond Bill” which became the administrative simplification provisions in HIPAA.
+Reformed, since then she has tried to atone herself by working for change in the way the way information is processed in health care — trying to save at least some of the estimated 18–25% of health care spending that is “administrative overhead” — perhaps as much as $650 BILLION in 2010 alone.
+She was instrumental in founding the Association for Electronic Health Care Transactions (AFEHCT), served on the Board and Executive Committee of the Workgroup on EDI in Health Care (WEDi), and helped draft the original “Bond Bill” which became the administrative simplification provisions in HIPAA.
 In 2003, she was presented with a plaque, naming her "Grandmother of HIPAA" by AFEHCT, for her work getting the this landmark health care information technology and privacy legislation drafted, passed and implemented.
 She has headed an industry task force on the issues of health care privacy and security.

 what you can find on this site...

-And who is this Jeanne Scott after all?
+And who is this Jeanne Scott Matthews after all?
 Visit her up close and personal page for pictures of her grandchildren and family and for a little bit more of the "gossip" about Jeanne.

 back to top